CumulusNetworks/docs/content/cumulus-vx/KVM-QEMU.md

    - leaf02.qcow2
    - spine01.qcow2

 2. Run the following commands to configure each VM.
+Make sure you specify the location of the VM at the end of the command.
 In the example commands below, the VMs are installed in `/var/lib/libvirt/images/`.

    {{< tabs "TabID01 ">}}